-You know the bridge that connects Carrington to the rest of the world?
+You know it, the bridge that connects the island of Carrington to the rest of the world!
 The one over the water that you’ve always thought about driving across?
 Do this, and soon.
 Better yet, walk over it, stop halfway and admire the sun setting over the water.
-Bliss.
+Blissful.

-Especially in the current climate, I think finding quiet pockets in the city should be of upmost importance.
+As you are probably finding, there are quiet pockets all over the City.
+This is great for social distancing and a sense of calm.
 Bonus points when you can see the sunset too.
-Why not walk up Church Street, or Brown Street, or for the very brave and active wear inclined, Wolfe street and admire the back end of the city.
+Why not walk up Church Street, or Brown Street, or for the very brave and active wear inclined, Wolfe Street and admire the back end of the city.

 Maybe you’ll even make it all the way to The Obelisk?